Instructor

 J. Christopher Love

-J. Christopher Love is an Associate Professor of Chemical Engineering at the Koch Institute for Integrative Cancer Research at MIT.
+J. Christopher Love is the Raymond A. (1921) and Helen E. St. Laurent Professor of Chemical Engineering.
 He is also an Associate Member of the Broad Institute, and an Associate Member at the Ragon Institute of MGH, MIT, and Harvard.
 Love earned a BS in chemistry from the University of Virginia and a PhD in physical chemistry at Harvard University under the supervision of George Whitesides.
 Following completion of his doctoral studies, he extended his research into immunology at Harvard Medical School with Hidde Ploegh from 2004-2005, and at the Immune Disease Institute from 2005-2007.
 Dr. Love was a W.M.
 Keck Distinguished Young Scholar for Medical Research and a Dana Scholar for Human Immunology in 2009, a Life Sciences Research Foundation Postdoc Fellow (Gilead Sciences) in 2004, and a National Defense Science and Engineering Graduate Fellow from 1999-2002.
 He was also awarded the Foresight Distinguished Student Award in Nanotechnology in 2000.
 Love is also a Camille Dreyfus Teacher-Scholar.